xmtp/xmtp-flutter/README.md

 XMTP provides both `production` and `dev` network environments to support the development phases of your project.

 The `production` and `dev` networks are completely separate and not interchangeable.
 For example, for a given blockchain account, its XMTP identity on `dev` network is completely distinct from its XMTP identity on the `production` network, as are the messages associated with these identities.
 In addition, XMTP identities and messages created on the `dev` network can't be accessed from or moved to the `production` network, and vice versa.

 **Important:** When you [create a client](#create-a-client), it connects to an XMTP `local` environment by default.
-When you create the `Api` used by the `Client` it must have a valid network `host`.
+When you create the `Api` used by the `Client`, it must have a valid network `host`.

 Here are some best practices for when to use each environment: